coolum001/GVMagicProject/README.md

 ## Short Description of GVMagic Project##
 This is a collection of files and notebooks that explores the gvmagic capablities.

-Area with example code include:
+Areas with example code include:

 * nodes with images (only partially working, sadly)
 * layout options